Yooval/Jobify/README.md

 ## Overview

 **Jobify** is a web application designed to help you stay organized and efficient in your job search.
-It allows you to keep track of all your job positions, their statuses (interview, declined, pending), and types (full-time, part-time, internship).
+It lets you keep track of all your job positions, their statuses (interview, declined, pending), and types (full-time, part-time, internship).
-The website is built using Node.js(express) and React.
-The website is connected to a MongoDB database where all the users information is stored.
+The website is built using Node.js (Express) and React, and it connects to a MongoDB database where all user information is stored.

- the app is available [here](https://jobify-xwcl.onrender.com/). give it a try!
+- ### The app is available [here](https://jobify-xwcl.onrender.com/).
+Give it a try!

 ### Client Side:

-- **Home Page**: Present the app.
-Here users can register and choose to log in.
+- **Home Page**: Introduces the app.
+Here, users can register and choose to log in.
-- **Login Page**: allow users to log in(with their credentials) and explore the app without logging. than, 5 pages are presented and users can navigate between them:
+- **Login Page**: Allows users to log in with their credentials or explore the app without logging in.
+Once logged in, five pages are available for navigation:
-- **Add Jobs**: Logged users can add new jobs here. provide position company location type status.
+  - **Add Jobs**: Logged-in users can add new jobs by providing position, company, location, type, and status.
-- **All Jobs**: Each user can view applications(not logged user can view Admin applications).
-Logged users can update, delete their own.
-In adition, all users can Filter jobs by status, type, or keywords (e.g., searching for "goo" will show "Google").
-Sort jobs by dates or alphabetically, in ascending or descending order.
+  - **All Jobs**: Each user can view their applications (non-logged-in users can view admin applications).
+Logged-in users can update or delete their own applications.
+Additionally, all users can filter jobs by status, type, or keywords (e.g., searching for "goo" will show "Google").
+Jobs can be sorted by dates or alphabetically, in ascending or descending order.
   - **Stats**: Get a visual overview of your job search progress, including the number of applications by status and type.
-- **Profile**: view/edit your details.
+  - **Profile**: View and edit your details.
-- **Admin(restricted to the admin)**: view how many users and applications are in the system.
+  - **Admin (restricted to the admin)**: View the total number of users and applications in the system.

-Of course, the user can log out any time.
+Users can log out at any time.

-### server Side:
+### Server Side:
-The server side is responsible for two main things
+The server side handles two main responsibilities:
-- Saving the users data and present it in the requested pages.
+- Saving user data and presenting it on the requested pages.
-- Manage authentication and authorization for users requests from client side.
+- Managing authentication and authorization for user requests from the client side.

 ### Tech & Tools:
-- React Router: used to allow easy navigation between pages and use loaders and actions after form submition.
+- **React Router**: Used to enable easy navigation between pages and handle loaders and actions after form submissions.
-- React Query: used to simplifies data fetching, caching(data exist in cache for 5 minutes after after it fetched), and synchronization.
+- **React Query**: Simplifies data fetching, caching (data stays in the cache for 5 minutes after being fetched), and synchronization.
-- Axios: used to simplifies the process of making HTTP requests from web browsers. in App, axios defines a base URl to every request from the client and than we can add the suffix for routing it in the server side.
+- **Axios**: Simplifies the process of making HTTP requests from web browsers.
+In the app, Axios defines a base URL for every client request, allowing suffixes to route requests on the server side.
-- Cloudinary: Cloudinary is a cloud-based media management platform.
-In app, we upload pictures in the client side and when a user edit it's profile in the server side he can choose one.
+- **Cloudinary**: A cloud-based media management platform.
+In the app, users upload pictures on the client side, and when editing profiles on the server side, they can choose one.

-- ### Installation:
+### Installation:
-- the app is available [here](https://jobify-xwcl.onrender.com/). give it a try!
+- The app is available [here](https://jobify-xwcl.onrender.com/).
+Give it a try!
-- if you want to run it locally open the project and run in terminal **npm install** and **npm run dev**. you should see the app running on http://localhost:5173/
+- To run it locally, open the project and run the following commands in your terminal: **npm install** and **npm run dev**.
+You should see the app running on http://localhost:5173/